 How to Report Hate Crime?

 Don’t report Hate Crime to Us, please use 101 for non-emergency and 999 in case of an emergency.
-However, if you feel you can’t report it yourself, then send an email to us at: [email protected] so that we can act appropriately.
+However, if you feel you can’t report it yourself, then send an email to us at: [email protected] or call 07780 852229 so that we can act appropriately.